 I look forward to getting to know your family.

 Our Enrollment and High School Admissions team has a passion for connecting with parents and students to learn what they are looking for in a school.

-A former preschool teacher, Jillian found her home at AltSchool in 2014, when she joined as a founding member of the Admissions team.
+A former teacher, Jillian joined AltSchool in 2014 as a founding member of the Admissions team.
 Jillian’s passion for connecting with people and building relationships has afforded her the opportunity to work closely with hundreds of prospective families during their school search.
 As Head of Enrollment, she currently leads the recruitment, evaluation, and selection process for AltSchool’s California lab schools.

 Prior to AltSchool, Jillian held key operations roles at several early-stage technology startups in San Francisco and Toronto.
 She holds a B.A. in communication from the University of Southern California and an M.S. in media and communications from the London School of Economics and Political Science.

 Before joining AltSchool, Anne was the Director and driving force behind the development of the French Institute Alliance Française (FIAF) preschool and youth programs for four years.
 In addition to FIAF, she taught French at the Education Française à New York (EFNY) and the Garden House School.